 I-STEM works to disseminate information about current campus STEM teacher professional development programs that offer workshops and training and work to improve STEM teacher retention, reduce out-offield teaching, and increase student performance.
-These programs provide a variety of resources. including induction and mentoring; graduate disciplinary coursework and degree options; leadership development; and research experiences.
+These programs provide a variety of resources. including induction and mentoring; graduate

+Setup for 1pm

-Setup for lpm: Lay out the parts out on a workspace that is in a well-lit well-ventilated work area (blue PCB project is not shown - we will do it after 2 pm) Moisten the gray spapes with -1-2 tablespons of tap water - do not soak.
-Cut a strip of solder about \$-10" in length from the roll.
+(up tor jumi): Lay out the parts out on a workspace that is in a well-lit well-ventilated work area. (blue PCB project is not shown - we will do it after 2 pm) Moisten the gray sponge with ~1.2 tablespoons of tap water - do not soak.
+Cut a strip of solder about 8-10° in length from the roll.

-4. Set up your video camera (hands free) so that you can show your work while soldering
+3. Set up your video camera (hands free) so that you can show your work while soldering.